shipshapecode/ember-cli-netlify/README.md

 ### Using in an addon

-Addon authors may declare redirects for ember-cli-netlify during compilation.
+The final option, for addon authors, is to declare redirects for ember-cli-netlify during compilation.
 To do so, you will want to:

 * Add `"ember-cli-netlify-plugin"` to your addon's package.json keywords array.
 * Define a `netlifyRedirects()` function in your addon's main file, that returns an array of redirects.